UniMath/agda-unimath/src/modal-logic/decision-procedure.lagda.md

         ( list-subtype (subformulas-list a) _)
         ( unit-trunc-Prop ∘ subformulas-list-has-subbox a))

-  subformulas-Set : formula i → Set l subformulas-Set a =
+  subformulas-Set : modal-formula i → Set l subformulas-Set a =
     set-subset (formula-Set i) (list-subtype (subformulas-list a))

+  subformulas-Set-list :
-  subformulas-Set-list : (a : formula i) → list (type-Set (subformulas-Set a)) subformulas-Set-list a =
+    (a : modal-formula i) → list (type-Set (subformulas-Set a)) subformulas-Set-list a =
     dependent-map-list
       ( subformulas-list a)
       ( λ (x , list-subtype) → x , unit-trunc-Prop list-subtype)

   is-kuratowsky-finite'-subformulas-list :
-    (a : formula i) → is-kuratowsky-finite-set' (subformulas-Set a) is-kuratowsky-finite'-subformulas-list a =
+    (a : modal-formula i) → is-kuratowsky-finite-set' (subformulas-Set a) is-kuratowsky-finite'-subformulas-list a =
     intro-exists
       ( subformulas-Set-list a)